CartoDB/documentation/app/content/carto-user-manual/tutorials/creating-a-tileset-from-a-data-observatory-subscription.md

 Check the <a href="/data-observatory/guides/accessing-your-subscriptions-from-your-data-warehouse/" target="_blank">Accesing subscriptions</a> reference documentation for a better understanding of how you can directly access your suscriptions from your data warehoues connected to CARTO.
 This is currently supported for BigQuery and Snowflake; Redshift and Databricks support is coming soon.
 {{%/ bannerNote %}}

 10. Click on *Create a tileset*.
 This will open a new modal screen for you to manage the tileset creation process.
 The first step is to set the location and name of the output tileset in a directory within the `CARTO Data Warehouse` where the user has write permissions.
-Once you have completed this configuration, click on *Continue*.
+Once you have completed this configuration, click on *Save Here*.

     ![DO create tileset settings](/img/cloud-native-workspace/tutorials/tutorial9_do_create_tileset_destination.png)